ChukwuemekaAham/ChukwuemekaAham/README.md

 <br/>

 - 🌱 I’m currently learning **MLOps on DataTalks Club (Zoomcamp 2024 Cohort)** and **Google Cloud Platform**
-- 👯 I’m looking to collaborate on project within the **Cloud Computing Space**, as well as gain invites for hands-on workshop training.
+- 👯 I’m looking to collaborate on project within the **Software Development and Cloud Computing Space** .

  <hr/>